coder-daria/csv-locations-map/README.md

-Upload a csv file with to display locations on the map.
+Upload a csv file to display locations on the map.